yeyintkoko/react-native-sms-x/README.md

 }
 ```

-4. In your `AndroidManifest.xml` file, add a user permission for sending SMS.
+4.In your `AndroidManifest.xml` file, add a user permission for sending SMS.

 ```
 <uses-permission android:name="android.permission.SEND_SMS" />